 Infant Study Lab

 Landscape Arboretum of Temple University Ambler

-The Ambler campus was officially designated an arboretum in March 2000.
+The Ambler Campus was officially designated an arboretum in March 2000.
 Now known as The Landscape Arboretum of Temple University Ambler, it continues to develop as a living laboratory.
-As the home of Temple University's Department of Landscape Architecture and Horticulture, the Ambler campus has a myriad of learning gardens, including an herb garden, ground cover garden, native plant garden, formal gardens, green roof garden, rock wall, woodland garden, sustainable wetland garden, trial garden, and large perennial borders.
-New gardens are under construction, including a winter contemplative garden featuring fragrant plants, a proposed dwarf conifer garden, and a healing garden.
+As the home of Temple University's Department of Landscape Architecture and Horticulture, the Ambler Campus has a myriad of learning gardens, including a ground cover garden, native plant garden, formal gardens, green roof garden, rock wall, woodland garden, sustainable wetland garden, trial garden, the Viola Anders herb garden, the Philip A. and Barbara F. Albright Winter Garden, and large perennial borders.
+New gardens under construction are a dwarf conifer garden and a healing garden.

 Leadership Awards at Ambler Campus

 For more information on leadership awards, contact the Office of Student Life.